dev1ousss/be2_apifromspec/README.md

 - components

-    This object contains reused definitions that can appear in several places in the specification document.
+    This object contains reused definitions that may appear in multiple locations in the specification document.

 - security

     The security object specifies the security or authorization protocol used to send requests.

-Besides, there are tags and externalDocs objects.
+There are also tags and externalDocs objects.

 #### **Swagger UI**

-Swagger UI provides a framework that reads the OpenAPI specification and creates a web page with interactive documentation where requests can be sent in real time.
+Swagger UI provides a framework that reads the OpenAPI specification and creates an interactive documentation web page that can be queried in real time.

 The official [swagger specification](https://swagger.io/specification/).

 It is important to note that there are two approaches to writing documentation.
-The first approach is to write documentation almost automatically on the basis of the code.
+The first approach is to write documentation almost automatically from the code.
 The second is to write it separately from the code.

-**In the task you will write comments in the code, which will be the basis for the OpenAPI specification, i.e. use the 1 approach.**
+**In the task, you will write comments in the code that will be the basis for the OpenAPI specification, i.e., using approach 1.**

 ![Swagger example](./misc/images/swagger.png)

 ### Implementation of the HTTP API in modern programming languages
-You can look at examples based on which you can implement HTTP API in the materials.
+You can look at examples based on which you can implement the HTTP API in the materials.

 ### About Postgres
 You will need a DBMS (database management system) to implement your project.
-We recommend that you use Postgres.
+We recommend using Postgres.
 What is Postgres?

-PostgreSQL is an open source object-relational database management system.
+PostgreSQL is an open source object relational database management system.
 Because it is an open source project, it is constantly being improved and supports many extensions.
-New versions of the database are released on a regular basis.
+New versions of the database are released regularly.
 Both UNIX-like systems and Windows systems are supported.

 You can download PostgreSQL from the [official website](https://www.postgresql.org/download/).
 If you download the desktop version, you will also get PgAdmin, a client for working with postgres.